laravel-israel/eloquent-status-mutator/README.md

 # Eloquent Status Manager
 Handling status of Eloquent models was never easier.
-This package help you to take control of status flow of Eloquent model.
+Just define the status flow, and the package will take care of the rest.

 ## Usage
 Define statuses